Israel's next war may be with Gaza, but not Syria

-JERUSALEM, Nov 12 If Israel goes to war with any of its neighbours before this year ends it will be with Gaza not Syria, despite appearances.
+JERUSALEM If Israel goes to war with any of its neighbors before this year ends it will be with Gaza not Syria, despite appearances.

 The Israeli army fired into Syria on Monday for the second day in a row, after a Syrian mortar round from fighting across the disengagement line hit the Israeli-controlled Golan Heights.